-- Financial Planning Practice
+Financial Planning Practice

 Once you have completed the education program, you can take the RFP® Exam.
-The examination will consist of one Financial Planning case exam and multiple-choice questions.
+The examination will consist of one Financial Planning case exam.

 In order to obtain the RFP® certification, you need to have at least two (2) years of financial planning-related experience.
 This experience can be obtained before writing the RFP® Exam.

 Once you become a RFP® professional, you must attest that you have complied with the RFP® Code of Ethics and have met the annual Continuing Education requirements each year.
 The RFP® designation must also be renewed annually.